 The two films even look different – Babe was shot in earth colours and its tone was one of quiet realism; for Babe: Pig in the City, George Miller has a created a hyper-realised city set – it is a cartoon world that Babe now lives in.
 One expected something more from an otherwise fine director like George Miller.

-George Miller’s other genre films include:- the Mad Max series Mad Max (1979), Mad Max 2/The Road Warrior (1981), Mad Max Beyond Thunderdome (1985) and Mad Max: Fury Road (2015); the Nightmare at 20,000 Feet episode of Twilight Zone – The Movie (1983); the eminently enjoyable sex war fantasy The Witches of Eastwick (1987); and the Happy Feet films.
+George Miller’s other genre films include:- the Mad Max series Mad Max (1979), Mad Max 2/The Road Warrior (1981), Mad Max Beyond Thunderdome (1985) and Mad Max: Fury Road (2015); the Nightmare at 20,000 Feet episode of Twilight Zone – The Movie (1983); the eminently enjoyable sex war fantasy The Witches of Eastwick (1987); the Happy Feet films; and the djinn film Three Thousand Years of Longing (2022).
 Miller has also produced the nuclear accident thriller The Chain Reaction (1980), the yachtboard psycho-thriller Dead Calm (1989), and Babe.